This eye candy slideshow will blow your mind, start here:

 This blog post featured just a small slice of all the data we gathered from our survey.

 If you want to see the full report, just follow this link and download it.
-Feel free to share this post or report with anyone you think might be interested.

 About the author: